isaacnmm/pestpolicy-hugo2XX/content/posts/best-mini-trampoline-for-osteopororosis/index.md

 layout: post
 ---

 Today I will focus on the Best Mini Trampoline for Osteoporosis.
-[Research](https://www.sciencedirect. com/science/article/pii/S2095254615000423) shows that regular rebounding increases bone density and bone mass, especially for older adults.
+[Research](https://www.sciencedirect.com/science/article/pii/S2095254615000423)shows that regular rebounding increases bone density and bone mass, especially for older adults.
 Hence, it prevents osteoporosis.

 Bones will become strong when exposed to stress and they can weaken if not exposed to any stress.
 Therefore, rebounding on a tramping provides a low-impact way to exercise your bones.
 Low impact workouts will be easy on your joints, vertebrae, and cartilage.